 The Two Shall Become ONE

-A Key Question: Does the "Image and Likeness" = "Male and Female"?
+A Key Question: Is the "Image and Likeness" reflected in the words "Male and Female"?

 In order to find the right answer, we need to ask the right questions.
 God called both the male and female humans by the name "ADAM."
 So we must ask if the Bible suggests to us that ADAM, as male and female, are together "the image and likeness" in question?
 Can we look at the image reflection, Adam and Eve, to understand what the original looks like?
-If the image of God in question, then may we conclude the original "US" and "OUR" of this passage is male and female?
-Is Adam made male and female as the image of US and OUR (Let US make....
+If the image of God in question is reflected in male and female humanity, then may we conclude the original "US" and "OUR" of this passage is male and female?
+Was Adam, male and female, created as the image of US and OUR (Let US make....
 OUR image) because US and OUR are indeed male and female?
 Do the Scriptures tell us?
 We need to look.

 God and His Wisdom: Male and Female